aws-ia/terraform-aws-eks-blueprints/docs/node-groups.md

     }
 ```

-The below example demonstrates advanced configuration options for a managed node group.
+The below example demonstrates advanced configuration options for a managed node group with launch templates.

 ```hcl
     managed_node_groups = {